-The second block in the second tier of Coach Wooden’s Pyramid of Success is Alertness.
+The second block in the second tier of John Wooden’s Pyramid of Success is “alertness.”
 He defined this trait as: “Be observing constantly.
 Stay open-minded.
 Be eager to learn and improve.”

-Coach considered alertness essential to growing as a person.
+Wooden considered alertness essential to growing as a person.
 He often pointed out that Abraham Lincoln once remarked, “I never met a person from whom I did not learn something; of course most of the time it was something not to do.”
-Coach would then add, “But that’s learning just the same.”
+Wooden would then add, “But that’s learning just the same.”

 He said, “We must be alert and alive and be observing constantly, seeing the things that are going on around us.
 Otherwise, we are going to miss so many things from which we could improve ourselves.
 We must not get lost in our own narrow tunnel vision and selfish ways.”

-In fact, it’s rather interesting to see just how open-minded Coach really was in terms of welcoming suggestions, and how he encouraged his assistants to be open-minded, too.
-A number of former assistant coaches offered comments about Coach Wooden’s willingness to listen to their ideas and to learn from them if they might help the team improve:
+In fact, it’s rather interesting to see just how open-minded Wooden really was in terms of welcoming suggestions, and how he encouraged his assistants to be open-minded, too.
+A number of former assistant coaches offered comments about Wooden’s willingness to listen to and learn from their ideas if they might help the team improve:

 - Eddie Powell: “Yes I was free to disagree; in fact, he encouraged me to speak my mind.”